A8N0RMAL/Operating-Systems/README.md

 - This structured flow ensures that RPC calls are directed to the right endpoints and managed effectively to maintain the procedure's integrity.
 This process minimizes the typical network-related issues by establishing reliable communication paths.
 ![image](https://github.com/user-attachments/assets/201d3e01-1969-4c43-b114-0a5387988d72)
 ---
-Here's a summary of the images on threads in operating systems, suitable for your GitHub repository.

----

 ### Threads in Operating Systems